Aaron Carter died without a Will - leaving the state of California to decide who would inherit his assets.

 Unfortunately, he passed away at the age of 34.
 According to this article from CNN, a spokesperson for the Los Angeles County Sheriff’s Department said they responded to a call for help at Carter’s Lancaster, California home on Saturday morning around 11 a.m. local time, where a deceased person was found at the scene.
 Authorities gave no information about a possible cause of death.

-Though he did not have a Will, he was planning on selling his home prior to his death
+Though he did not have a Will, he was planning on selling his home before his death

 Under many states, if a person is survived by their spouse and children of that marriage, that surviving spouse shall have priority to receive under intestacy laws.
 However, if a person passes away unmarried, with children, those children shall be entitled to everything.